 If the manufacturer is not named in the mark, check doll reference books to determine who's mark it is.
 Many reference books will list marks in an appendix, alphabetized or in numerical order.
 Many antique dolls are marked with a mold number, and the mold number may be enough to identify the maker of the doll.

 How to Identify Your Doll Visually

 If your doll has no marks, your job will be more difficult.
-You will have to search books to find and identify your doll visually.
-Having an approximate date of manufacture will help—if you know the date that the doll was purchased, or if the doll belonged to your mother or grandmother as a child, you can narrow that important date down to a decade or even a precise year. eBay, Doll Shops United, Doll Reference.com, Antique Doll Content and Etsy are good places to look.
+You will have to search for books to find and identify your doll visually.
+Having an approximate date of manufacture will help—if you know the date that the doll was purchased, or if the doll belonged to your mother or grandmother as a child, you can narrow that important date down to a decade or even a precise year. eBay, Doll Shops United, Doll Reference.com, Antique Doll Content, and Etsy are good places to look.
 Ruby Lane also has good information and photos for identifying dolls.

 Once you know the doll manufacturer, you can search reference books and online sources such as this site and also eBay (which have many doll photos!) to find your doll.

 Sometimes the markings alone will tell you which doll you have (such as AM 390 = Armand Marseille, Mold #390).
 Other times, photos and the characteristics that you found when you examined the doll will help you determine which doll you have.